DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 # Introduction to NifVector graphs

-In a NifVector graph vector embeddings are defined from words and phrases, and the original contexts in which they occur (all in Nif).
-No dimensionality reduction whatsoever is applied.
+Similar to word embeddings NifVector graph vector embeddings are defined from words and phrases (multiwords) and the contexts in which they occur.
+The main difference from traditional word embeddings is that here no dimensionality reduction whatsoever is applied.
 This enables to obtain some understanding about why certain word are found to be close to each other.

 ```python
 import os, sys, logging